Are you a homeschooling work-at-home mom? I am.

 I hope you found at least one or two of these tips helpful!

-Now head on over to An Off Grid Life and grab your free 2019/2020 Homeschool & Work At Home Weekly Planning Pack!
+Now head on over to An Off Grid Life and grab your FREE Work-from-Home Homeschool Mom Survival Pack.

 Sarita Harbour is a busy mom/step-mom blessed with seven kids ranging from age 29 down to five.
 She lives off the grid with her family in a lakefront chalet in the beautiful wilderness of Canada’s far north.
 Sarita is so grateful to work from home while giving her two youngest children a Christian homeschool education.
 She spends her days teaching, writing, and learning the ropes of homesteading off the grid.
 Visit her site, Off Grid Life, for free printables and resources on getting started with homesteading, off grid living, frugal living, foraging, and wilderness living skills for the whole family.